PHPSocialNetwork/phpfastcache/docs/EVENTS.md

 * onCacheGetItem
+  * Allow you to manipulate an item just before it gets returned by the getItem() method. onCacheDeleteItem
   * Allow you to manipulate an item just before it gets returned by the getItem() method.
 * onCacheSaveItem
   * Allow you to manipulate an item just before it gets saved by the driver.
 * onCacheSaveDeferredItem